zBritva/PowerBI-visuals-docs/tutorials/building-react-based-custom-visual/getting-viewport-properties.md

 # Getting viewport properties

-__1.__ Our component have fixed width and height.
+__1.__ Our component has fixed width and height.

 ![circleCard](../images/circleCard.png)
 _200px diameter circle_

-At this step we will make it responsive.
-To do that, we will get current size of custom visual viewport from `options` inside.
+At this step we're going to make it responsive.
+To do that, we will get current size of the Custom Visual viewport from `options` inside.
 Let's start with importing of `IViewport` interface at `src/visual.ts` and adding the `viewport` property to visual class.

   ```typescript
   import IViewport = powerbi.IViewport;